hoangduytranuk/blender_manual/blender_docs/manual/sculpt_paint/brush/texture.rst

       The stencil is displayed as a screen space overlay on the viewport.
       To the transform the stencil texture and the stencil mask with additional :kbd:`Alt` pressed:

-      - Translate :kbd:`RMB`, :kbd:`Alt-RMB`
+      - Move :kbd:`RMB`
-      - Scale :kbd:`Shift-RMB`, :kbd:`Shift-Alt-RMB`
+      - Scale :kbd:`Shift-RMB`
-      - Rotate :kbd:`Ctrl-RMB`, :kbd:`Ctrl-Alt-RMB`
+      - Rotate :kbd:`Ctrl-RMB`

       When using stencil scaling, :kbd:`X` and :kbd:`Y` are used to constrain the scaling to one axis.
       Pressing one of the buttons twice reverts to unconstrained scaling.

       Image Aspect
-         Restore the aspect ratio of the original image to reset stretching introduce by scaling, (image textures only).
-This operator can use the tiling and scale values of the brush texture if the relevant are enabled in Operator panel.
+         Restore the aspect ratio of the original image to reset stretching introduce by scaling, (Image textures only.)
+This operator can use the tiling and scale values of the brush texture if the relevant are enabled in :ref:`ui-undo-redo-adjust-last-operation` panel.
       Reset Transform
          Restores the position of the stencil.